-- All full- and part-time non-temporary employees participate in the plan, regardless of the number of hours they work in a year.
+- 1. All full- and part-time non-temporary employees participate in the plan, regardless of the number of hours they work in a year.
 Employees in a temporary position are not eligible for membership. - 2.
 The plan provides retirement, disability and survivor benefits. - 3.
 TCDRS is a savings-based plan.
 For the district's plan, 4.00% of each employee's pay is deposited into his or her TCDRS account.
-By law, employee accounts earn 7.00% interest on beginning of year balances.
-At retirement, the account is matched at an employer set percentage (current match is 100%) and is then converted to a lifetime annuity. - 4.
+By law, employee accounts earn 7.00% interest on beginning of year balances annually.
+At retirement, the account is matched at an employer set percentage (current match is 100%) and is then converted to an annuity. - 4.
 There are no automatic COLAs.
 Each year, the district may elect an ad hoc COLA for its retirees (if any).
-There are two COLA types, each limited by actual inflation.
+There are two COLA types, each limited by actual inflation. - 5.
+Benefit terms are established under the TCDRS Act.
+They may be amended as of January 1 of each year, but must remain in conformity with the Act.